DataONEorg/Education/_bestpractices/bestpractices/describe-the-contents.md

 - Define missing values

 ## Description Rationale

 The contents of the data files should be described in the data file and in the documentation

-## Related Best Practices
-- Choose and use standard terminology to enable discovery
-- Consider the compatibility of the data you are integrating
-- Use consistent codes